Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 ### 3. **Group module**
 </font>

-Suppose you want to isolate clients' data in a multi-tenant environment, then you can use *Groups* module.
+Suppose you want to isolate clients' data in a multi-tenant environment, then you can use the *Groups* module.
 A group can be assigned while you are assigning a role to a user.
-Currently, the system has **Default** group.
+Currently, the system has a **Default** group.

 To create a new group: